+a.
+Filling the buret:

-- a.
-Filling the buret with DI water: - Always remove the buret and hold it below your eye level when filling the buret. - Check to make sure the stopcock is in the closed position. - Always use a funnel and a small beaker (100 mL or 150 mL).
-For a 25 mL buret, pour 30-40 mL of DI water into the beaker. - Hold the buret slightly below the 0mL mark with one hand; slowly pour into the buret the solution from the beaker in your other hand.
-Stop before the liquid level reaches 0 mL. - b.
-Cleaning the buret: - To clean a buret, fill it to half way with DI water. - At the sink, open the stopcock and drain out ~10 mL of water and close it.
+- Always use a small beaker (100 mL or 150 mL) to transfer liquid into the buret.
+A funnel may be used to prevent spills as long as it is cleaned immediately after. - Remove the buret from the buret clamp and hold it over a sink, below eye level. - Check to make sure the stopcock is in the closed position. - Hold the buret slightly below the 0mL mark with one hand.
+With your other hand, slowly pour the solution from the beaker into the buret.
+Stop before the liquid level reaches 0 mL - If you used a funnel, place the funnel in the sink to clean. - Replace the buret back in the buret clamp.

+b.
+Cleaning the buret:

+- To clean a buret, fill it to half way with DI water. - At the sink, open the stopcock and drain out ~10 mL of water and close it.
 Then invert the buret and open the stopcock and drain out the rest from the top.